kaushalvarun/Buzzchat-Public/README.md

 ## Contact

-For the full app code and preview, please email Varun Kaushal(me) at [kaushalvarunkv@gmail.com].
+For further information on the app and my role at Copperbell, please contact Varun Kaushal(me) at [kaushalvarunkv@gmail.com].